GaneshRaikar1/dummy/content/events/2020-02-23-webb-2019-women-entrepreneurs-beyond-boundaries.md

 **VENUE: Christ University**

-WEBB provides men entrepreneurs with a platform to connect with fellow professionals.
+WEBB provides women entrepreneurs with a platform to connect with fellow professionals.
 From high-on-content seminars to sessions by motivational speakers, from training on packaging and branding to mentoring, WEBB is designed to help women find footing in the industry and take steps ahead.

-# \*\*\*\*
+# ****

 ![Webb](/img/1.jpg "Webb")